Finding the Right Viagra Dose for a 70-Year-Old Male: Dosage Info

 When trying to find the proper dose for a man 70 years of age or older, your doctor will likely recommend starting small and working upwards if necessary.

-25 mg Viagra Dose
+25 mg Viagra dose

 Older men often begin Viagra® treatment on the smallest dose of 25mg due to an increased risk of adverse effects.